cb-linux/breath/README.md

 * Has everything working except touchscreen and audio

 **Breath:**
-* Requires no change in firmware and has all peripherals working on my HP Chromebook 14 x360.
+* Requires no change in firmware and has all peripherals working

-## Running Breath
+## Running Eupnea

 <h3 align="center"><a href="https://cb-linux.github.io/breath/docs.html#/">📄 Please visit the docs here 📄</a></h3>